Amy Pavel

 People

-Previously, I was a postdoctoral fellow at Carnegie Mellon University (supervised by Jeff Bigham) and a Research Scientist at Apple.
+I am an Assistant Professor in the Department of Computer Science at The University of Texas at Austin.
+Before I joined UT in 2022, I was a postdoc at Carnegie Mellon University (supervised by Jeff Bigham) and a Research Scientist at Apple.
 I received my PhD from the department of Electrical Engineering and Computer Science at UC Berkeley, advised by professors Björn Hartmann at UC Berkeley and Maneesh Agrawala at Stanford.
-My PhD work was supported by an NDSEG fellowship, a departmental Excellence Award, and a Sandisk Fellowship.

 I regularly teach a Computer Science class covers the design and development of user interfaces (Introduction to Human-Computer Interaction).
 Prior versions of this class include CS160 at UC Berkeley in Summer 2018 and CS378 at UT Austin in Spring 2022.